Looking for those sweet Bruce/JCVD vibes but don’t have a yellow jumpsuit or two Volvo trucks handy?

-For instance, good ankle and hip mobility will allow for a proper squat position.
-See Jarlo’s and SheenRu’s squat form here:
+For instance, good ankle and hip mobility will allow for a full squatting position.
+See a couple of different full squats here:

-Understanding your weaknesses will let you know what to start working on.
+Understanding your weaknesses will let you know what to start working on, assess to progress!
 By determining a strength deficit or a lack of flexibility, you can begin to work on the building blocks that allow you to learn this skill.